 Russian internet users like to stream TV shows and movies so we looked out for VPNs in Russia that can access Netflix and other popular streaming sites and have no data caps or speed restrictions that might affect your viewing pleasure.

 The nature of Putin’s Russia means that many people are not cash rich, especially if they oppose the regime.

 We have therefore looked for VPNs for Russia that are cost-effective and also those with a decent money-back guarantee.

 We have outlined our pick of the best VPNs for Russia in the previous section and gone into some detail about why they are recommended.

-But while we have opted for ExpressVPN as our top overall recommendation, that doesn't necessarily mean it is the best VPN for you.
-This will depend on what you generally get up to online.
+But while we have opted for ExpressVPN as our top overall recommendation, that doesn’t necessarily mean it is the best VPN for you.
+This will depend on what you get up to online and your VPN usage.

 To give you a more precise indication of which VPNs might be most suitable for you, we have outlined a few popular options:

 Access blocked content

 If you want to access content that restricted by internet censorship or otherwise blocked inside Russia, then of the best VPN’s in this guide, ExpressVPN is the best VPN in Russia for you.

 Get online in Russia safely